Benson516/CarND-Traffic-Sign-Classifier-Project/writeup_proj_3.md

 Finally, I decided to increase the number of channel in first convolutional layer to 16.
 This resulted in higher accuracy in tranning set, validation set, and test set.
 However, the predictions on new images still quite low.
 The analysis will be described below.

+The following plots are the losses and accuracies during each epoch of training.

+![alt text][image3]

+Fig. 5 Losses and accuracies during training

 ### Test a Model on New Images